 Impostor Syndrome: What it is, Why it Matters

 I live in the bush.
 I’m not joking.
-Anywhere I need to go is–at minimum–a 45-minute drive one way.
+Anywhere I need to go is — at minimum — a 45-minute drive one way.
 This means that I spend a lot of time driving and while I’m driving I like to listen to CBC radio.
-Recently, I heard an interesting show about Impostor Syndrome.
+On one of my drives, I heard an interesting show about Impostor Syndrome.
 The people who shared their stories were from all walks of life, but the one thing they had in common was that they felt different from the way they were perceived by others.
 The show made me curious about Impostor Syndrome and how it might impact careers.

 What is Impostor Syndrome?